Real Estate Tip – Development Density: Three Key Contributors to Public Infrastructure

 Commercial tenants seeking space that a new drive-less generation of employees and customers demand are looking for landlords who can benefit from appropriate zoning changes.
 These changes allow greater than standard density for anything from green construction, to the dedication of some land for public use, to offsets on other land owned by the same landlord, to agreed staging or timing of phases of the development.

-As of 2005, eminent domain in Maine cannot be used for private development, for private for-profit businesses or for the enhancement of tax revenue.
+As of 2005, eminent domain in ME cannot be used for private development, for private for-profit businesses or for the enhancement of tax revenue.
 This change places a greater burden on zoning to encourage levels of development density that preserve open space and reduce the expense of highway, sewer, water and power line sprawl.

 The politics associated with these changes can be stormy but more and more developers seem willing to weather that storm in the cause of sustainable growth and development.
 If proximity to public infrastructure and services is important to you as a tenant, owner or developer, do not let existing density requirements deter you from considering your first choice location.
 Discuss pursuing zoning changes that encourage greater density with legal counsel and your project development team.